bashoori/Predicting_Hotel_Cancellations/Milestone.md

 this project is complete, I will be able to provide insights on the following questions:

-> Can we predict when and if a guest may cancel a reservation?
-What
+> Can we predict if a guest will cancel a reservation at the moment of
-> inferences can we make that would help optimize customer channels and
+> booking?
+What inferences can we draw from cancellation patterns that
-> lower the overall risk?
-What customers should we be targeting to book
+> would help optimize customer channels and lower the overall risk for a
-> directly through the hotel?
+> hotel?

 I will attempt to solve this problem by investigating where cancellations primarily occur and during what time of the year.
 After